rstudio-conf-2022/ds-for-sysadmins/README.md

 ## Instructor

-Alex Gold is the Senior Manager of RStudio's Solutions ENgineering team.
+Alex Gold is the Senior Manager of RStudio's Solutions Engineering team.

 -----